Improving Sequential Query Recommendation with Immediate User Feedback: Experimental Evaluation

 \subsection{Experimental Results \& Analysis}

 We carried out three sets of experiments.
-For all the set of experiments, we used the top-3 recommendations from the experts for \textbf{EXP3-SS}.
+For all the sets of experiments, we used the top-3 predicted query prediction per expert for \expte, i.e., threshold $k = 3$.
 The first set of experiments involved comparing fine-tuned pre-trained CLM models against pre-trained MLM models.
 We used our query logs to fine-tune the publicly available models.
-These experiments are carried out to show the superiority of the transformer models trained with CLM objective over the same trained with MLM objective.
-This set of experiments are inspired by the results of the recent work in \cite{mustar2020using}, where the authors showed that fine-tuning a pre-trained MLM based transformer models outperform standard RNN based models.
+These experiments are carried out to show the superiority of the Transformer models trained with CLM objective over the same trained with MLM objective.
+This set of experiments is inspired by the results of the recent work in \cite{mustar2020using}, where the authors showed that fine-tuning pre-trained MLM-based Transformer models outperform standard RNN-based models.
 For this set of experiments, we compared the three CLM models against two MLM models used in \cite{mustar2020using}.
 The results of this experiment are shown in Figure \ref{fig:pretrained_plot}.
-As it is evident from the plot, CLM based models (GPT, CTRL and Transformer-XL) resulted in lower regret than MLM based models (BERT and BART).
-Hence, it is advisable to adopt CLM based transformer models for query recommendation as opposed to previous research \citep{mustar2020using}.
-It is also worth noting that vanilla-\textbf{EXP3} with fixed candidate set performs poorly compared to the proposed algorithm, though it can leverage immediate user feedback to perform better than Transformer models.
+As it is evident from the plot, CLM-based models (GPT, CTRL, and Transformer-XL) resulted in lower regret than MLM-based models (BERT and BART).
+Hence, it is advisable to adopt CLM-based transformer models for query prediction as opposed to previous research \citep{mustar2020using}.
+It is also worth noting that \expt with a fixed candidate set performs poorly compared to other baselines, even though it makes use of user feedback.
+This clearly demonstrates the efficacy of \expte.